 Mark showed us his credentials.
 He was teaching and worked…like everywhere!
 And he has been writing a column for Marketing Week.

 There are 3 parts of managing a brand.
 These parts are multiplicative.
 What does it mean?
 If one of the parts is done poorly, then the rest gets multiplied by zero and you get zero.

 Diagnosis x Strategy x Tactics

-The strategy is a non-action thing.
+Strategy is a non-action thing.
 It gets confused with tactics a lot.
 And that’s a problem ie. tactification.
 This is one of the reasons why Mark’s presentation was focused on strategy.

-Tactics can be further broken down to distribution, price, product development and communication.
+Tactics can be further broken down to distribution, price, product development, and communication.

 There are 5 questions to ask yourself in a tent: